writethedocs/www/docs/writing/conventions/documentation-language.rst

 Then here is an example where multiple languages are not required...
 You provide a service to developers.
 Since your service is world-famous, users speak various languages.
-But your interface is user-friendly and most developers are used to english... so you don't have to localize the end-user documentation.
+But your interface is user-friendly and most developers are used to English... so you don't have to localize the end-user documentation.

 If only you can